Houston Attorney for a Divorce While Pregnant

 When a married couple is expecting, it can put stress on the relationship.
 Many may see the pregnancy as a catalyst that pushes them to file for divorce – especially if the husband is not the child’s father.
 Regardless of your situation, divorcing in Texas while one of the spouses is pregnant can be complicated and often requires delaying the divorce until the baby is born.

 For help filing for divorce while pregnant, contact the Houston attorneys for divorce while pregnant at The Queenan Law Firm.
 Our attorneys represent husbands and wives in divorce cases, working to file for divorce and represent them through the divorce proceedings, child support battles, and other related hearings.
-For help with your divorce while pregnant, contact our law offices today to schedule a free legal consultation.
+For help with your divorce while pregnant, contact our law offices today to schedule a confidential legal consultation.
 Our number is (817) 476-1797.